 Accessible year-round this 6.3 kilometers (4miles) lava hiking trail on the island of Pico allows visitors to climb the highest mountain in Portugal.
 The hike is not really for novices or anyone who is not fit and remember the weather can change quickly without any notice.

 Imagine mountain biking around a volcanic crater?
 This and all kinds of other exciting trails await in the Azores, with suitable trails for every taste and skill level.

 Thanks to mighty North Atlantic swells generated off Canada’s coast, the Azores and especially the island of São Miguel have some sweet surfing spots.
 For the best waves visit during winter and early spring.

 Home to two of the rarest bird species in Europe, the Azores bullfinch and the Monteiro’s storm petrel, The Azores has 30 types of nesting birds and is often visited by migratory birds that get blown off course.

 Latest posts about the Azores:

-6 Things To Do in São Miguel, Azores The Azores might be Portugal’s best kept secret.
-Until recently only a few flights connected the …
+6 Things To Do in São Miguel, Azores The Azores might be Portugal’s best-kept secret.
+Until recently only a few flights connected the archipelago to …

 10 Fun Day Trips from Ponta Delgada, Sao Miguel The beautiful island of Sao Miguel, Azores has plenty of things to do.
 And after spending …